Cooper Kupp Player Prop Bets for NFL Week 8 | Los Angeles vs. Houston 10/31/2021

 Matchup vs. Houston

-- Kupp racked up 47 receiving yards in his single career matchup against the Texans, 48.5 fewer than his over/under for Sunday's game.
+- Against the Texans, Kupp collected 47 receiving yards in single career matchup, 48.5 fewer than his over/under for Sunday's game.

-- Kupp did not have a touchdown catch in that matchup against the Texans.
+- Kupp did not have a touchdown catch in that outing against the Texans.

-- The Texans have the NFL's 16th-ranked pass defense this season, giving up 260.0 yards per game through the air.
+- This week Kupp will face the NFL's 16th-ranked pass defense (260.0 yards allowed per game).

-- At 1.7 passing TDs conceded per game, the Texans defense is ranked 17th in the NFL.
+- The Texans have allowed 12 passing TDs this season (1.7 per game), ranking them 17th among NFL defenses.

 Recent Performances

-- In last week's game against the Lions, Kupp was targeted 13 times and racked up 10 catches for 156 yards (15.6 yards per reception) and scored two touchdowns.
+- In last week's outing against the Lions, Kupp was targeted 13 times, picking up 156 yards on 10 receptions (averaging 15.6 yards per grab) while scoring two touchdowns.

-- Over his last three outings, Kupp racked up 26 catches on 35 targets and averaged 126.0 receiving yards with four touchdowns.
+- Kupp has racked up 378 receiving yards (126.0 per game) and four touchdowns, reeling in 26 passes on 35 targets during his last three games.

 Kupp's Los Angeles Teammates